Can't find the information you're looking for in the other sections? Try checking within the questions we get more frequently.

 Even though we are based in Amalfi, we only have a warehouse in which we store the bikes, so there's no shop open to public yet.
-We can deliver the bikes on reservation in the main square, by your accommodation or anywhere else in Amalfi's town center, free of charge.
+We can deliver rental bikes on reservation in the main square, by your accommodation or anywhere else in Amalfi's town center, free of charge.
 To deliver to Amalfi's hamlets or different towns, a transportation fee will be applied, based on the distance.

 We only offer our services upon reservation, so we recommend contacting us at least a day in advance (but you're more likely to find availability on busy days if you reach us much earlier).

 In the busy season, we are usually outdoors, either guiding tours or driving to deliver bikes.
 For that reason, we can often be unable to reply (or, even if we do, we might not be able to check availability or provide specific details right away), hence we prefer not to advertise the phone number.

 The online contact form or an e-mail are always the best way to reach us but, for urgent needs, the mobile number is +39 3278515500.
 If you get no answer, you can also text or Whatsapp, and we'll get back to you as soon as possible!